Error-First Callbacks

 });

 });All three readFile calls fire immediately, without waiting for each other.
 Each callback decrements the pending counter and stores its result at the correct index.
-When the counter hits zero, all reads have completed, and processAll receives the results in the original order (because we use i as the index, preserving the position regardless of completion order).
+When the counter hits zero, all reads have completed, and processAll receives the results in the original order because i preserves the input position regardless of completion order.

 let errored = false;